Will God Ever Give Us More Than We Can Handle?

-What does “we” mean?
-Does “we” mean God takes into account our independent possibilities based on our track record of handling trouble and, thus, measures out that trouble to us so that it doesn’t go beyond what “we” independently by our own resources can handle?
-Is that what “we” means?
+What does we mean?
+Does we mean God takes into account our independent possibilities based on our track record of handling trouble and, thus, measures out that trouble to us so that it doesn’t go beyond what we — independently, by our own resources — can handle?
+Is that what we means?

-Or, does “we” mean that we can handle it if we receive it by faith in divine assistance and that God knows what he himself will give us by grace in enabling us to handle what he gives us — so he is not thinking of “we” as independent, but “we” as dependent on the grace that comes with the difficulty?
+Or, does we mean that we can handle it if we receive it by faith in divine assistance, and that God knows what he himself will give us by grace in enabling us to handle what he gives us?
+So, he is not thinking of we as independent, but we as dependent on the grace that comes with the difficulty.
 Which of those two does this statement ask about?

-When Paul says he won’t give what is beyond what you are able, he means, not beyond what you are able with God’s help.
+When Paul says that God won’t give what is beyond what you are able, he means not beyond what you are able with God’s help.
 We know that because of a couple of other things he says.
 For example, in 2 Corinthians 9:8 he says, “God is able to make all grace abound to you, so that having all sufficiency in all things at all times, you may abound in every good work.”

 “God will never give his people trials in which he will not sustain them and bring them through to everlasting glory.”

-And here are the texts that make me think that:
+Here are the texts that make me think that:

-- Philippians 1:6, “He who began a good work in you will bring it to completion at the day of Jesus Christ.”
+- Philippians 1:6: “He who began a good work in you will bring it to completion at the day of Jesus Christ.”

-- Romans 8:30, “Those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.”
+- Romans 8:30: “Those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.”
 He is going to keep you.

-- 1 Peter 1:5, “By God’s power [we] are being guarded through faith for a salvation.”
+- 1 Peter 1:5: “By God’s power [we] are being guarded through faith for a salvation.”
 God’s power is guarding me.
 He won’t let me fail in any test utterly.

-- 1 Corinthians 1:8, “[He] will sustain you to the end, guiltless in the day of our Lord Jesus Christ.”
+- 1 Corinthians 1:8: “[He] will sustain you to the end, guiltless in the day of our Lord Jesus Christ.”

-So, here’s my conclusion: God will never give us more than we can handle.
-Is that biblically correct?
+So, here’s my conclusion.
+“God will never give us more than what we can handle” — is that biblically correct?
 Yes, if we mean God will never give his people trials in which he will not sustain them and bring them through to everlasting glory.
 We will be enabled to do all we must do to get there.